ZigzagAwaka/RandomMoonFX/zigzag.randommoonfx/README.md

 ### Not compatible with
 - [InfectedCompany](https://thunderstore.io/c/lethal-company/p/InfectedCompany/InfectedCompany/) : causes some infected players desyncs (I think?)
+- `LLL Ship Lever Fix` feature in [ScienceBird_Tweaks](https://thunderstore.io/c/lethal-company/p/ScienceBird/ScienceBird_Tweaks/) : this should be disabled in the config

+### About LLL
+- Not directly concerning this mod, if you have LLL installed you may *sometimes* notice a softlock during the moon loading phase concerning the ship's lever (it depends on your installed mods).
+If you have this issue or just want to be safe, then install [LLLHotreloadPatch](https://thunderstore.io/c/lethal-company/p/dopadream/LLLHotreloadPatch/) and the issue should be fixed

 ### Features
 This mod is an upgrade of the original **RandomMoon** mod and adds some bug fixes and improvements to make it compatible with the latest game updates.